-But engagements do not always work out.
+But romantic engagements do not always work out.
 What happens if you have to cancel your I-129F petition?
-And then what if you later meet someone new, and want to file another petition?
+And then what if you later meet someone new, who is also from another country, and want to file another petition?

 Exactly what you need to do, procedurally, depends on how many previous petitions you have filed, how recently you filed them, when you realized that the relationship wasn't going to work out, and where that I-129F petition was in terms of U.S. government processing when you canceled it.

 A fiancé visa goes through several stages before being approved by the U.S. government:

 Once the foreign-born fiancé arrives in the U.S., there are additional steps to follow.
 First, the couple must marry within 90 days.
 Then, the fiancé may (if desired) file for lawful permanent residence (a green card) based on the marriage, and USCIS will interview the couple again before approval.
 In most cases, the foreign-born spouse applies for the green card immediately after getting married.

 If the marriage is less than two years old when USCIS approves the application, that person will receive a conditional, two-year green card, and will need to apply to remove conditions on residence and make it truly permanent.
 This application (Form I-751) must be filed with USCIS just before the person has had the green card for two years.

 Filing a petition for a second or third foreign-born fiancé is going to be more or less difficult depending on when, within this process, you cancelled the prior application.

 If you filed two or more previous I-129F petitions for a fiancé—or if you filed a petition for a fiancé within the last two years—you will need a waiver of your multiple filings in order to go forward with a new petition.
 In other words, if you submit a new I-129F petition without asking for a waiver, USCIS is likely to reject it and send it back to you, or accept it and send you a request for evidence, thus delaying the process.